satellitecomponent/Neurite/README.md

 `Double click` to anchor node.

 `Hold Shift + click` two nodes to connect.

+`Alt + double click` to create an Ai node.

 ## FractalGPT

-### **Not your typical chat interface.**
+### Not your typical chat interface.
 - Web of thought reasoning.

-### Mind mapping through Neurite enables long-term memory for LLMs.
+- Non-linear, rhizomatic memory.
+- Limitless Ai Agents.
+- Fractal Interface.
+- Custom tool creation.

+###  Ai that doesn't get lost.

+Neurite combines a number of prompting techniques that allow for finer control over the focus of your Ai conversation.

-To interact with the AI, you will need an OpenAi API key, or you can install a local Ai directly in browser!
+To interact with the Ai, you either need an OpenAi API key, or you can install an Ai directly in browser!

-- The LLM’s responses format themselves into notes and connections within the fractal mind map, leading to an emergent graph structure that represents the AI’s memory.
+- The LLM’s responses format themselves into notes and connections within the fractal mind map.
+This emergent graph structure represents the AI’s memory.
-- Breaking up the AI's output into a chain of thought reasoning is one of a number of methods that correlate to improved Ai response.
-- Mind mapping combined with a fractal interface goes beyond chain of thought reasoning to produce an interactive fractal web of thought.
-- Our Zettelkasten parsing method combined with vector embedding search allows for arbitrary time-distance memory.

     (Long term memory for conversation with Ai)
+- Breaking up the AI's output into a chain of thought reasoning correlates to improved Ai response.
+- Mind mapping combined with our fractal interface goes beyond chain of thought reasoning to produce an interactive fractal web of thought.
+- Notes are easily returned to wherever they are at any point in the fractal via our search bar, or by clicking on their syntax highlighted titles in the notes tab.

-- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of multimedia!
+- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of thoughts, references, and creations!

 https://github.com/satellitecomponent/Neurite/assets/129367899/ddcfe933-84d1-422d-98b5-adb291c2f6f8